 Diplomacy has become a tool of industrial survival.
 This diplomatic visit follows a broader European Union lawmakers push to address trade friction and consumer safety in China.

 Washington has pressured European capitals to adopt a more confrontational stance.
 American officials argue that reliance on Chinese supply chains constitutes a long-term security risk.
 Many European leaders, however, view the aggressive American stance as an attempt to protect its own industrial lead.
 France and Germany have frequently resisted the most stringent export controls proposed by the United States.
-They fear that a total breaks with Beijing would trigger a recession that the Eurozone cannot survive.
+They fear that a total break with Beijing would trigger a recession that the Eurozone cannot survive.
 Balancing these conflicting alliances requires a degree of diplomatic agility that is currently in short supply.

 Macron Coordinates Asian Diplomacy Over Oil Security Risks